WHRCF INFO

 A SUSTAINABLE WORLD HUMAN RIGHTS CITIES FORUM

-Since the World Human Rights Cities Forum onset in 2011, the secretariat has put diverse efforts to consider the environmental impacts and to ensure the Forum grows together with local communities.
-As part of these efforts, the secretariat has prepared to consider typical ESG (Environment, Social, and Governance) factors even as well as environment-oriented factors in organizing and operating the World Human Rights Cities Forum.
+Since the World Human Rights Cities Forum began in 2011, the Secretariat has made diverse efforts to consider the environmental impacts and ensure that the Forum grows together with local communities.
+As part of these efforts, attention is given to the standard ESG (Environmental, Social, and Governance) factors, as well as human rights-aligned elements when organizing and operating the World Human Rights Cities Forum.

 Deepening ties with the host community through local cultural and economic engagement.